ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/040-minimum-virtual-dom.md

 };
 ```

-※ Regarding patchChildren, normally we need to handle dynamic-length child elements by adding key attributes, but since we are implementing a small virtual DOM, we won't cover the practicality of that here.
+※ Regarding patchChildren, normally we need to handle dynamic-length child elements by adding key attributes, but since we are implementing a small Virtual DOM, we won't cover the practicality of that here.
 If you are interested, please refer to the Basic Virtual DOM section.
-Here, we aim to understand the implementation and role of virtual DOM up to a certain extent.
+Here, we aim to understand the implementation and role of Virtual DOM up to a certain extent.

 Now that we can perform diff rendering, let's take a look at the playground.

 ![patch_rendering](https://raw.githubusercontent.com/Ubugeeei/chibivue/main/book/images/patch_rendering.png)

-We have successfully implemented patching using virtual DOM!!!!!
+We have successfully implemented patching using Virtual DOM!!!!!
 Congratulations!

 Source code up to this point: [GitHub](https://github.com/Ubugeeei/chibivue/tree/main/book/impls/10_minimum_example/040_vdom_system)